PowerShell/PSResourceGet/README.md

 If you were familiar with the PowerShellGet 3.0 project, we renamed the module to be PSResourceGet, for more information please read [this blog](https://devblogs.microsoft.com/powershell/powershellget-in-powershell-7-4-updates/).

-This version of PSResourceGet is currently under development and is not quite.
+This version of PSResourceGet is currently under development and is not quite complete.
 As a result, we are currently only accepting PRs for tests.
 If you would like to open a PR please open an issue first so that necessary discussion can take place.
 Please open an issue for any feature requests, bug reports, or questions for PSResourceGet.